Ajay-Singh-Adhikari/Ajay-Singh-Adhikari/README.md

 My day-to-day spans full-stack web development, AI-assisted engineering workflows, and community outreach.
 At work I contribute to products like [OncoLens](https://github.com/ColoredCow) (a medical platform), [Alumni Connect](https://github.com/ColoredCow/alumni-connect) (a student–alumni mentorship network), and internal tooling for cost monitoring and performance tracking.
 On the side, I build personal projects that range from health trackers and wellness portals to YouTube analytics tools and crypto dashboards.

-I'm also involved in mentoring interns and first-year contributors, running outreach sessions at engineering colleges, and helping teams adopt AI-assisted code review workflows with Claude Code.

 Being a Software Engineer, I like problem solving, be it generic or specific.

 ---